shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 Docs CLI is accessible by running `./docs-cli` in the root of the `shopware/developer-portal` repository.

 To add a new repository config, update `.vitepress/portal.json` and create a new entry in the `repositories` array.
-The entry should contain the following keys:
-- `name` - The name of the repository.
-Example: `shopware/meteor-icon-kit` or `gitlab.shopware.com/shopware/meteor-icon-kit`
-- `src` - Name of the directory where your documentation is located, in an array format.
-Example: `["packages", "docs"]` for `./packages/docs/` or `.` when your repo is docs-only.
-- `dst` - The directory where the content will be embedded to in the developer portal.
-Example: `resources/meteor-icon-kit` for when the content should be accessible under `https://developer.shopware.com/resources/meteor-icon-kit/`.
-- `branch` - Array of values where the first one is the environment variable prefixed with `env.` and second one is the actual branch (usually `main`).
-Example: `["env.BRANCH_METEOR_ICON_KIT", "main"]`
-- `org` - Array of values where the first one is the environment variable prefixed with `env.` and second one is the actual organization (usually `shopware`).
-Example: `["env.ORG_METEOR_ICON_KIT", "shopware"]`
-- `env` - Object of all environment variables required by the process (usually empty).

-Try to run the CLI and see if you can embed the content of the new repository.
-Your repository should be visible in the list, and you should be able to select it and embed it by confirming the default settings.
+Then run the CLI and see if your repository is visible in the list - select it and continue by confirming the default settings.

 ```bash
 ./docs-cli manage